Tsmith5151/recommendation-systems/docs/overview.md

 python -m recommender.pipeline --env dev --results_table user_ranking
 ```

-The user recommender pipeline executes the following steps:

-1.)
-Load user interest, user assessment, user views, and course tags data from
-  the respected tables in a SQLite3 backend database.
-- Tables:
-  - user_interest
-  - user_assessment_scores
-  - user_courses
-  - course_tags

-2.)
-Apply data preprocessing.
-- Remove missing values
-- Standardize column renaming
-- Create and encode categorical features:
-   - Bin assessment scores into quantiles: high, medium, low
-   - Bin user content viewing time into quantiles: high, medium, low, very low
-   - Convert interest, course, and assessment raw tags to encodings

-3.)
-Prepare a user-content matrix (e.g. users x feature) for each user/course table.

-4.)
-Apply TruncatedSVD to reduce the high dimensionality feature space to a set
-latent features of lower dimensions that explains 90% of the total variance of
-the dataset.
-- The explained variance threshold is tunable and can be increased to
-  include additional latent features.
-To reduced extra compute time for now,
-  the variance threshold is set at 90%.

-5.)
-Compute pairwise cosine similarity for each table.

-6.)
-Ensemble user, assessment, and course_tags tables  into one matrix
-(n_users X n_users).
-- Each table is assigned a weight in order to control which table(s) are more
-  influential when aggregating the three tables.
-- If a user ID is not in the assessment or courses table, the corresponding
-  features will be zero for the user row.
-Therefore, the assessment or course
-  table will not have an influence in the user-similarity and ranking matrix.

-7.)
-Rank top 5 most similar users per each unique user id.

-8.)
-Write dataframe to a user ranking table in the SQLite3 database.

 The recommender pipeline can easily be scheduled as a job (e.g. airflow) in
 order to frequently update the user similarity ranking table.
 Current benchmark
 metrics for the pipeline to execute successfully with 10k users on a single